Bunty Aur Babli 2: Critical response

 Bollywood Hungama gave the film a rating of 1.5/5 and wrote, "Bunty Aur Babli 2 is a poor show and no way close to the first part."
 They praised the performances of Chaturvedi and Sharvari, but criticized Mukerji and Khan's performance by stating, "Rani Mukerji is too loud and over the top and is not in sync with her character in the first half; Saif Ali Khan is not in a great form and its pretty shocking since he's known to ace in all kinds of genres.
 Siddhant Chaturvedi leaves a mark and proves that he's a hero material and Sharvari makes a confident debut and looks sizzling."
 Devansh Sharma of Firstpost gave the film a rating of 2/5 and wrote, "Bunty Aur Babli 2 is sincere in its attempt to keep the brand alive and continue the narrative organically; But it chooses to ignore all the signs, all the red flags, and decides to cover them up under a flashy exterior.
 It touches upon the pros and cons of conning in the age of internet and social media, but only superficially.
 It also comments on the unsuccessful attempts at Ganga rejuvenation by the current government, but never takes a dive into it."

 Box office

-Bunty Aur Babli 2 earned ₹2.60 crore at the domestic box office on its opening day and ₹8.30 crore in its opening weekend.
+Bunty Aur Babli 2 earned ₹2.60 crore domestically on its opening day and ₹8.30 crore in its opening weekend.

-As of 16 December 2021, the film has earned ₹14.88 crore in India and ₹7.24 crore overseas, for a worldwide total of ₹22.12 crore, making it a box-office bomb against its budget of ₹45 crore.
+As of 16 December 2021, the film earned ₹14.88 crore domestically and ₹7.24 crore overseas, grossing ₹22.12 crore worldwide.

-Soundtrack

-The film's music was composed by Shankar–Ehsaan–Loy while the lyrics were written by Amitabh Bhattacharya.